mirjSolution/Git-GitHub-Fundamentals-for-DevOps/README.md

-# Git & GitHub Fundamentals for DevOps
+# Git & GitHub Fundamentals

 Version control is the backbone of modern software development and DevOps.
 This module introduces you to **Git**, the most widely used version control tool today, and how to integrate it with GitHub or GitLab for effective collaboration, automation, and CI/CD workflows.